Introduction

 Type

-.
-You can use these to filter your search.- Clear your command line, type
+#gitand#docker, you can use these to filter your search.- Clear your command line (Esc) and press Ctrl+Space.

-, and press Ctrl+Space - The search UI will suggest all the hashtags you've used, selecting one will instantly filter your command list
+#to filter by a hashtag. - The search UI will now suggest all the hashtags you've used.
+Selecting one will instantly filter your command list to show only the commands with that tag.

 -